 - Technical standards are abilities and behaviors that a nursing student must be able to perform to function in a safe manner.
 It is essential that students of nursing possess and maintain the following functional requirements, with or without reasonable accommodations.

-- Admission to the Nursing Program is a two-application process.
-Applicants must fill out the Admissions Application and a Nursing Admission Application.
-Completion of these two applications does not guarantee admission to the program.
+- Applicants must fill out the Admissions Application and a Nursing Admission Application.
+Completion of these two applications is free of charge and does not guarantee admission to the program.

 - Download the Professional Reference Form to be used for your professional references submission.

 - Send all official transcripts to the Auburn Admissions Office.

 - Applicants will be notified of the acceptance decision in March for fall admission.

 - Applicants not accepted may be placed on a waitlist; high school students (only) may receive a deferral option.

 - Applicants not accepted must reapply to be considered for admission the following year.

 TRANSFER INTO THE PROGRAM

 Students requesting a transfer from another Nursing program must: